hyperonecom/h1-cli/unify-issues.md

 Web-UI provides nice explaination for that.
 Maybe some examples?

+## Action plan

+Add examples as in description.

 # Rename ```tenant --> project``` in CLI?

+## Action plan

+Do it.

 # Move ```h1 user create``` to admin CLI?